kaunghtett/Venus-Lab-Code-Test/README.md

 ```
 php robot.php
 ```
-## promot box will appear and then fill your data [example: W4RRLW5RR]
+## promt box will appear and then fill your data [example: W4RRLW5RR]